kisstamasj/notes/notes/Frontend/Complete React Course/7-redux.md

 - src/store/user/user.selector.js

   Selector for retrive data from the store.
-Selector also contains the business logic of transform the data for more efficient way to use data inside components.
+Selector also contains the business logic of transform the data for more efficient way to use inside components.

 ```js
 export const selectCurrentUser = (state) => state.user.currentUser;